SURFACE FINISHING

 Chemical Finishing

-Chemical finishing uses controlled chemical reactions to create a protective layer on or alter the part's surface.
+Chemical finishing uses controlled chemical reactions to create a protective layer on or alter the surface of the part.

 A partial list of EMI's chemical finishing methods includes:

-Of course, if you need a specialty coating and you don't see it above, reach out anyway.
-Chances are good that we can make it happen.
+Of course, if you need a specialty coating and you don't see it above chances are good that we can make it happen for you, so please reach out and get EMI on the job for you.

 Got an Urgent Job?